Acura ZDX Type S All Electric SUV

 Tech Features: Google-Powered Intelligence

-The ZDX features a responsive infotainment setup built on Google’s automotive platform, which works exceptionally well for the most part.
+The ZDX features a responsive infotainment system built on Google’s automotive platform, which works exceptionally well for the most part.
 Google Maps integration is seamless, voice commands are properly recognized, and the system generally feels intuitive.

 Handling and Ride: Finding the Balance